 Make a plan – write down what do you want to achieve within those first few weeks or months until the point of confirmations.
 Be clear about what your managers and colleagues value and give them as much of that as you can.

 “Get stuck in and do something useful on day 1.
 Leave feeling as though you added value even on that first day.”

-Next week– ‘beyond the induction programme’- what you can do to help your new colleague settle in as an existing member of staff…
+And if your are working with new colleagues read – ‘beyond the induction programme’- what you can do to help your new colleague settle in as an existing member of staff…